danmar/cppcheck/gui/readme.txt

 Running
 -------
-You need Qt4 or Qt5 libraries installed in your system.
+You need Qt5 libraries installed in your system.
 Packages/files to install depends on your operating system:
 - Windows: download Qt from http://www.qt.io/download/
-- Linux: install Qt using your package manager, look for packages having Qt in their name, e.g. for Ubuntu install libqt4-core and libqt4-gui.
+- Linux: install Qt using your package manager, look for packages having Qt in their name, e.g. for Ubuntu install libqt5core5a, libqt5gui5, libqt5widgets5 and libqt5printsupport5.

 Compiling
 ---------